oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 ## **TASK 2:** Install Python

-**Note: If you already have Python 3.x and pip, and Python is available from your command line, skip this task.**
+> **Note**: If you already have Python 3.x and pip, and Python is available from your command line, skip this task.**

 1. Confirm you have Python 3.x